zie87/zie87.github.io/_posts/2023-10-31-arduino-setup.md

 Next are the compiler flags.
 We set our MCU type by adding `-mmcu=atmega328p` to the compiler flags.
 The flags `-ffunction-sections` and `-fdata-sections` tell the compiler to place each function and data item in its own section in the output file.
 This setting allows better link time optimization, which we also enable by the flag `-flto`.
 The last flag, "-fno-fat-lto-objects," will ensure only *slim* objects are provided, which helps with the link time.

 The last configurations we need to set are for the linker.
 We need to select the MCU type as we have done for the compiler.
 The flags `-flto` and `-fuse-linker-plugin` are required for the link time optimizations.
 We ensure static linkage with the `-static` flag and `--gc-sections` can reduce the executable size based on the compiler flags `-ffunction-sections` and `-fdata-sections`.
-The last arguments are for convenience: `--no-warn-rwx-segment` suppresses a warning about the LOAD segment permissions, which does not apply to use, and `--print-memory-usage` gives us an excellent output after the linkage about the used memory regions.
+The last arguments are for convenience: `--no-warn-rwx-segment` suppresses a warning about the LOAD segment permissions, which does not apply to use, and `--print-memory-usage` gives us an excellent output about the used memory regions after the linkage.

 > If you need more clarification about the proper compiler configurations, you can use the [Arduino IDE](https://docs.arduino.cc/software/ide-v2) builds as a template.
 If you run the build, the output shows which flags are used by the compiler and the linker.
 {: .prompt-info }